Vertex Resource Group (CVE:VTX) Stock Price Down 18.2% – Time to Sell?

-Vertex Resource Group Ltd. (CVE:VTX – Get Free Report)’s stock price fell 18.2% during trading on Tuesday .
-The stock traded as low as C$0.18 and last traded at C$0.18.
-204,614 shares changed hands during mid-day trading, an increase of 549% from the average session volume of 31,523 shares.
+Shares of Vertex Resource Group Ltd. (CVE:VTX – Get Free Report) fell 18.2% during mid-day trading on Tuesday .
+The company traded as low as C$0.18 and last traded at C$0.18.
+204,614 shares traded hands during trading, an increase of 549% from the average session volume of 31,523 shares.
 The stock had previously closed at C$0.22.

 About Vertex Resource Group